MokshaHS13/Analysis_of_Healthcare_Census_using_MYSQL/README.md

 - Enhance skills in MySQL database management and data analysis.
 - Confront real-world data challenges and refine problem-solving abilities.

-## Contributions 🤝

-Contributions to this project are welcome!
-Feel free to submit a pull request if you have any suggestions or want to add more features.
-Please ensure your changes are well-tested and align with the project's goals.

-## Get in Touch 📞

-If you have any questions, suggestions, or feedback, don't hesitate to reach out to us.
-You can contact me on [LinkedIn](www.linkedin.com/in/jayjathar1409)

 ## Languages and Tools

 <p align="left"> <a href="https://www.mysql.com/" target="_blank" rel="noreferrer"> <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/mysql/mysql-original-wordmark.svg" alt="c" width="40" height="40"/> </a>